 Mixed martial arts (MMA) has grown to be one of the world’s most popular sports.
+Not only can it be seen on TV all over the world, but people from all walks of life are also giving the sport a go and trying out MMA classes at their local martial arts gym.
+One of the reasons for its popularity is that it has so many different aspects and techniques.
 It is a seamless amalgamation of various martial arts disciplines, taking the best aspects from each art and creating a complete form of fighting.
-Millions of people from all across the globe watch mixed martial arts for the awesome display of flashy offensive maneuvers and technical wizardry.
+Millions of people from all across the globe watch MMA for the awesome display of flashy offensive maneuvers and technical wizardry.

 Throughout the years, superstars were inevitably born from the corners of the cage.
 Built upon awe-inspiring performances, these superstars have captivated imaginations, pushed the limits of what is possible, and made indelible memories that leave a lasting impact on those watching.